People's Journal: History

-Aside from People's Journal, Villanueva was also taking charge of publications People's Tonight (bilingual paper, in English and Tagalog, launched in 1979), Taliba (its Tagalog counterpart, launched in early 1980s), and Insider and Women’s Journal (launched upon re-acquisition in 2004, by that time, Times Journal already ceased its publication).
+Aside from People's Journal, Villanueva was also taking charge of publications People's Tonight (bilingual paper, in English and Tagalog, launched in 1979), Taliba (its Tagalog counterpart, launched in the early 1980s), and Insider and Women's Journal (launched upon re-acquisition in 2004, by that time, Times Journal already ceased its publication).

 In the early 1980s, the paper increased its popularity with the feature of the comics of Carlo Caparas.

 After the end of administration of Pres.
 Marcos, in 1986, all PJI's shares were sequestered by the Corazon Aquino administration's Presidential Commission on Good Government for the suspicions of ownership and being part of the ill-gotten wealth.
 This resulted to decrease of its sales and circulation since it focuses on government-related events.
 Majority of these were ordered by the Supreme Court to be released in 1991.
 The company was later returned to the owner's associates in 2004.

 Meanwhile, upon the sequester, Villanueva and some former co-employees established its rival tabloid News Today.
 He became the head of the Journal Group again upon re-acquisition and served as its publisher and editor-in-chief until his death.

 Journal Publications, Inc., the publisher of the tabloid, is currently owned by the Romualdez family, through Congressman Martin Romualdez, in which they also acquired the ownership of a broadsheet newspaper Manila Standard in 2010.

 Controversies

 People's Journal's sister tabloid People's Tonight was criticized for their featured headlines in its March 13, 2022, issue that, according to the supporters of Vice President (and 2022 presidential aspirant) Leni Robredo, containing stories seems to be biased against her.

-On May 6, 2022, Robredo's spokesperson Atty.
-Barry Gutierrez filed a cyber libel complaint before the Quezon City Prosecutor's Office, against six Journal Group staff over an April 21 Journal News Online (the paper's news website) article, which was also appeared on People's Journal and People's Tonight, claiming Communist Party of the Philippines founder Jose Maria Sison was allegedly Robredo camp's campaign adviser.
-The claims, which Gutierrez described them false, were denied by both Robredo and Sison.
+On May 6, 2022, Robredo's spokesperson Barry Gutierrez filed a cyber libel complaint before the Quezon City Prosecutor's Office, against six Journal Group staff over an April 21 Journal News Online (the paper's news website) article, which also appeared on People's Journal and People's Tonight, claiming Communist Party of the Philippines founder Jose Maria Sison was allegedly Robredo camp's campaign adviser.
+The claims, which Gutierrez described as false, were denied by both Robredo and Sison.
 Those sued for the violations of Republic Act 10175 and the Revised Penal Code included an article author and the [late former] editor-in-chief Villanueva, as well as news site owner PJI Web News Publishing, and Philippine Journalists Inc.